shieldgenerator7/DnD-Stories/Library/Spells_DC20_Official_CliffNotes.md

 2025-06-05: copied from 0.9.5

+# Befriend

+Enchantment (Cantrip)

+Cost: 1 AP

+Range: 10 Spaces

+Duration: 1 min (Sustained)

+You attempt to Charm a creature within range.
+Choose a

+non-hostile creature that can see and hear you and make

+a Spell Check contested by the target’s Charisma Save.

+Success: The creature is Charmed by you for the duration

+or until it takes damage.
+When the Spell effect ends or you

+fail the Check, the creature realizes that you used magic

+to influence its mood and may become hostile toward you.

+Mana Point Enhancements

+Hostile Charm: (1 MP) You can target even hostile creatures

+with the Spell.

+Clear Suspicion: (2 MP) The target doesn’t realize that

+magic was used on them when the Spell ends.

+More Friends: (2 MP) You can target an additional creature

+and increase the range by 10 Spaces.

 # Command (2 AP + 1 MP)

 *Enchantment - 10 Spaces - Hear, See within 1 minute - 1 Round*